vuquocan1987/QuizzApiWiki/RESTful-API-design.md

 </summary>

 <bloquote>
-<p>Use any of the tools presented in Exercise 2 and 3 (e.g. Apiary) to document the API.
+<p>Use any of the tools presented in Exercise 2 (e.g. Apiary) to document the API.
 Follow the format specified in that exercise also.
-You can take the <a href="https://developer.paypal.com/docs/api/">Paypal REST API</a> or <a href="http://docs.tvflix.apiary.io/">TVflix service REST API</a> (created by previous year students) as a model.
+You can take the <a href="http://docs.tvflix.apiary.io/">TVflix service REST API</a> or <a href="https://cryptotrading.docs.apiary.io/#">Cryptotrading API</a>(created by previous year students) as a model.

 For all resources you must cover: